Superjudge

-Superjudge is the second full-length album released by American rock band Monster Magnet, released on April 6, 1993.
+Superjudge is the second full-length album by American rock band Monster Magnet, released on April 6, 1993.
 It is the first Monster Magnet album to feature lead guitarist Ed Mundell, who replaced founding member John McBain in 1992.
-Tracks "Twin Earth" and "Face Down" were released as singles with accompanying music videos.
+The tracks "Twin Earth" and "Face Down" were released as singles with accompanying music videos.

 Overview

-Superjudge was Monster Magnet's second official album, with their debut release Tab being an EP, and also their debut with major label A&M Records.
+Superjudge was Monster Magnet's second full-length album, after Spine of God (in addition to the mini-album Monster Magnet and the EP Tab).
+Notably, Superjudge was the band's debut on a major label via A&M Records.
 It was recorded and mixed by Steve Rosenthal at New York's "The Magic Shop" studio in October, 1992, with all original material composed by the band's lead vocalist Dave Wyndorf.

 The album fared poorly commercially, largely due to its release coinciding with the advent of the grunge era, which ultimately resulted in a dramatic decline in the popularity of heavy metal in general.
-Though a commercial disappointment in the months following its release in 1993, Superjudge has since become a very influential album within the stoner rock genre.
+Though a commercial disappointment after its release, Superjudge has since become an influential album in the stoner rock genre.

 The album includes covers of Willie Dixon's "Evil" (utilizing an arrangement used by the band Cactus on their 1971 cover of the song), and Hawkwind's "Brainstorm" from their 1972 album, Doremi Fasol Latido.

+Music and lyrics

+Superjudge is overall heavier than the band's debut album Spine of God, and makes use of fewer vocal effects.
+The album incorporates elements of hard rock, psychedelia, heavy metal, blues rock and punk rock.

+According to Wyndorf, Superjudge began as something of a concept album, but the only surviving part is the band's cover of Willie Dixon's "Evil (Is Going On)".
+Also according to Wyndorf, "For a while, we were thinking of doing a total blues record, old Ten Years After stuff and old Howlin' Wolf stuff," Wyndorf says.
+"But we couldn't pull it off.
+It didn't sit right with us, so we kept 'Evil' and a couple others, but only 'Evil' made it to the tape."